-Patti, have you ever been affected herself from Pneumococcal Pneumonia or is it more a fear of getting the disease?
+Patti, have you ever been affected yourself from Pneumococcal Pneumonia or is it more a fear of getting the disease?

 Patti: Well, it’s a fear of getting it.
 I’ve never had it, but with Pfizer, my mission is to help the Baby Boomers be more aware and if they encounter Pneumococcal Pneumonia they can see their doctors.
 Vaccinations, that’s the key.
 Over 50 sometimes, people don’t think we can get vaccinations.
 They think it’s just for kids.